jjlynch2/CentroidBanding/README.md

 ## Centroid Banding 0.0.1
 Centroid Banding is an R package that allows the creation of centroid bands from three-dimensional models.
 Given that this feature has applicability outside of OsteoSort, this package was created to allow others to test the code for different purposes.
-Going with this, it is licnesed under MIT to provide more flexibility in its use and adoption.
+Going with this, it is licensed under MIT to provide more flexibility in its use and adoption.

 ## Installation
 ```R